 - Preheat the oven to 190℃ / Fan 170℃ / Gas 5.
 Place the muffin sized cases into the muffin tray.

 - Place the soft butter and sugars into a good sized bowl and beat together with a wooden spoon or electric beaters until very pale and fluffy.
 Add the salt and beat again to combine.
 Gradually add the beaten eggs a little at a time, beating well after each addition.
-Beat in 3 tbsp elderflower cordial.
+Beat in 3 tablespoon elderflower cordial.
 Sieve the flour and baking powder into the mixture.
 Use a spatula or large metal spoon to fold this in gently.
 You're aiming for a nice dropping consistency.
 Add a little more elderflower cordial if necessary.

 - Fill the muffin cases.
 Using a teaspoon, fill the cases with the batter mixture.
 You're aiming for them to be half to two-thirds full.
 You may decide to weigh each muffin to ensure equal sizes.
 Each will weigh about 60g.